 Fresh seaweed has long been used by coastal gardeners as a soil improver and plant feed, but there is no public right to collect seaweed from the beach unless you own the beach and it is not designated a site of special scientific interest or a special area of conservation.
 If you plan to gather seaweed, it is always advisable to check with the land owner and the local council first.

-If you do have access to fresh seaweed, it is a useful substitute for farmyard manure, and does not need to be rotted down before use.
-It is best dug in fresh before it has had time to dry.
 Although seaweed is salty, the salt is not usually present in sufficient amounts to damage crops or soil, and the salt will in any case leach out readily with rainfall as it is highly soluble.